 - Canada, Eh?: The show proudly shows Toronto as a backdrop, but otherwise goes out of its way to defy every Canadian stereotype.
 For one thing every episode through the first two seasons has taken place during hot summer weather.
 The show emphasizes that Canada is a very multicultural place, and that Toronto is a very cosmopolitan city.
 Finally you dont hear any ridiculous Canadian accents or constant talk about hockey and fishing.

 - Cannot Keep a Secret: Multiple characters don't do a great job at staying hush with certain secrets, whether it be Pastor Nina repeatedly letting slip about Mrs. Park's marriage counselling or Mr. Kim's personal record of six hours without blabbing.
-This screws Mr. and Mrs. Kim over in "Blabber Talker" when they suspect their cleaner, Mrs. Ada, of blabbing their damaging private conversations to Mrs. Lee; they feed her false information to root her out, and it looks like she did spread the lie to other people.
-However at the end of the episode, it turns out Mr. and Mrs Kim themselves were responsible for blabbing: Mrs. Kim had told another friend about her "heart condition" and Mr. Kim had posted about his dislike of Mr. Lee on his Facebook wall, which he mistook as a private message to Mr. Chin.
+This screws Mr. and Mrs. Kim over in "Blabber Talker" when they suspect their cleaner Mrs. Ada of blabbing their damaging private conversations to Mrs. Lee, only to find out Mrs. Lee knew because 1) Mrs. Kim had told another friend about her "heart condition" and 2) Mr. Kim had posted about his dislike of Mr. Lee on his Facebook wall, which he mistook as a private message to Mr. Chin.

 - Character Exaggeration: Some traits of the Kim family are played up more in the transition from stage to screen, with Mrs. Kim and Janet in particular becoming more prone to Zany Schemes than their stage personas.
 This can likely be chalked up to Adaptation Expansion and the need to have more storylines.